ktmat/blogsite/markdown/index.md

 * History

-* Multipolarity

-New articles are pretty rare at the moment, I am currently trying to read an asortment of new books I have bought.
-Such as *America Against America* by Wang Huning, and, rereading the Marxism-Leninism classics.
-Particularly from Lenin and Stalin.
+New articles are pretty rare at the moment.
+I am currently trying to read an asortment of new books I have bought.
+Such as; *America Against America* by Wang Huning, and rereading the Marxism-Leninism classics.
+I am currently studying at university.

 <!-- <div class="info-box">
   <p><i class="fa-solid fa-circle-info" style="color: #638be3;"></i>